serverless/blog/posts/2017-02-08-scope-the-open-source-serverless-status-board.md

 ## How it works

-A lamba function sits waiting for a github webhook `POST` and saves the relevant information to be called by the UI.
+A Lamba function sits waiting for a github webhook `POST` and saves the relevant information to be called by the UI.

 ![cloudcraft - status board webhook listener 1](https://cloud.githubusercontent.com/assets/532272/22728277/ead7cb00-ed91-11e6-98b4-98fdb36c58c2.png)